 Day 14: Brisbane

 It’s your final day of your road trip, and you need to make it count!
-We’ve got some killer suggestions for today, also since we have immediate family living in Brisbane so have some tried-and-tested recommendations from some locals!
+Honestly, there are probably over 100 things to do in Brisbane, but you’ll need to take your pick.
+For us, we think we’ve got some killer suggestions for today, also since we have immediate family living in Brisbane so have some tried-and-tested recommendations from some locals!

 Watch the sunrise at Mount Cootha

 Brisbane has some epic sunsets; easily some of the most incredible we’ve ever seen.
 And they are only matched by their sunrises, particularly the one at Mount Cootha.

 This is the most popular place to watch the sun rise in Brisbane, for good reason.
 It’s since you’ll be able be able to see the sun rising behind the silhouetted city skyline, making for a jaw dropping start to the day.
 It’s a handy spot since there is lots of parking, different walking trails up to the viewpoint to suit your walking style and there is even a small grassy area to eat your breakfast if you’re so inclined.